hphelion/documentation/moonshot/prepare.supportmatrix.md

 ## Server infrastructure for HP Cloud OS for Moonshot {#server}

-We recommend your Proliant server contains the following:
+We recommend the following components in your Proliant server:

 * Quad Core Processor
 * Hard disk drive with a minimum of 500 GB of space